TracyGJG/lit-examples/README.md

-# lit-examples
+# Lit Examples

-Three simple example [Web Components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components), one using the [Lit library](https://lit.dev/).
+Four example [Web Components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components), two using the [Lit library](https://lit.dev/) and two using vanilla JS.

-## Example One: Vanilla Web Component without a shadow-DOM (no-shadow)

-This example comprises of two files:

-- index.html is the sampler that exercises the component.
-- my-button.js is a basic web component.

-The _my-button_ component extends the HTMLElement DOM element.
-It is constructed using an HTML template that includes the DOM elements for building the component and a _style_ element containing CSS, defined in a separate template literal.

-## Example Two: Vanilla Web Component with Shadow-DOM (no-lit)

-The second example is similar to the first but employs a shadow DOM.

-## Example Three: Web Component using Lit (with-lit)

-The third example imports the _html, css_ & _LitElement_ features of the lit library.
+Each pair of implmentations have two varieties: One using a Shadow DOM and the other using a light DOM.

+The index.html file is virtually identical for all examples.
+They only differ in the use of slots, which are not supported outside a Shadow DOM.

+- `native-light`: Vanilla JS using the light DOM

+- `native-shadow`: Vanilla JS using the Shadow DOM

+- `lit-light`: Lit JS using the light DOM

+- `lit-shadow`: Lit JS using the Shadow DOM

 _LiteElement_ is the basic web component class we will be extending and customising for our needs. _html_ and _css_ are [tagged templates](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#tagged_templates), used to register the html template and styling of the custom component.

-The index.html file is virtually identical for both examples, only differing in the use of _script_ tags in the head.

 ---